chadrwalters/nova/docs/architecture.md

 - PDF documents (using pypdf)
 - Word documents (using python-docx)
 - Markdown files
-- Images (with OpenAI Vision API)
+- Images (with gpt-4o Vision API)
 - Text files
 - Spreadsheets (using openpyxl)
-- HTML files
+- HTML files (using BeautifulSoup)

 Each handler implements a common interface and provides:
 - File type detection